laptop keyboard Computers & Technology

 The 12 Best Free Movie Websites (That Are Legal and Safe) - A selection of The landscape of free movie streaming sites (2023, HowToGeek; part of LifeSavvy Media).

 Podbay AUDIO - A great alternative to standard podcast sources such as Apple/iTunes, Google, Spotify and Stitcher.
 Use this directory to find your favorite podcasts or discover new ones.
 For each podcast, Podbay provides a general description and episode list; you can download individual episodes, or listen on your PC, iPhone or Android device.
 Includes links for each podcast's website, and its listings on Apple Podcasts, Pocket Casts, Overcast, and RSS feed.
-For other alternative podcast directories, see Podcast Addict NEW!
-AUDIO APP, Podbean AUDIO APP, Player FM AUDIO APP, or Podcast App NEW!
-AUDIO APP.
+For other alternative podcast directories, see Podcast Addict AUDIO APP, Podbean AUDIO APP, Player FM AUDIO APP, or Podcast App AUDIO APP.

 Preserve Your Digital Materials VIDEO - Basic advice on 'personal archiving': preserving your digital photos, audio & video, email, personal records, and websites (Library of Congress).
 To plan for the management of your digital files, photos, posts and other accounts after your death, see Online Life After Death.